Ban on ‘misleading’ vegetarian product names

 Continuing the weird confluence this month of Brexit and cheese, The Economist (Apr 26) explains why Irish cheesemakers fear Brexit and are thinking of diversifying into mozzarella.

-Meanwhile, The Guardian (Apr 18) awards ‘Blue Brain’ cheese (above) the dubious title of Britain’s mouldiest cheese.
+Meanwhile, The Guardian (Apr 18) awards ‘Blue Brain’ cheese (go see!) the dubious title of Britain’s mouldiest cheese.

 On a more serious note, a study has found that men who eat cheese three or more times per week have stronger spines and hips (The Sun, Apr 11) In the Harvard study cheese appeared more effective than other dairy products at promoting bone health.